asyncapi/parser-js/README.md

 npm install
 ```

-This is a monorepo containing following Repos:
+This is a Monorepo containing following Repos:

 1. Parser-js